Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Problem formulation

-The established governing equations are essentially the incompressible, linearised Navier-Stokes equations, which in combination with the $q$-vortex was used in the recent vortex stability analysis such as \citet{Qiu2021} as well.
-Putting \eqref{pertvelpre} to \eqref{continuity_pert}--\eqref{momentum_pert}, we obtain the equations governing the perturbations:
+The established governing equations are essentially the incompressible, linearised Navier-Stokes equations, which, in combination with the $q$-vortex, were also used in recent vortex stability analyses, such as \citet{Qiu2021}.
+By putting \eqref{pertvelpre} to \eqref{continuity_pert}--\eqref{momentum_pert}, we obtain the equations that govern the perturbations:

 where $\sigma$ is a function of $m$ and $\kappa$ (i.e., it obeys the dispersion relationship), $\Tilde{\bm{\omega}} \equiv \bm{\nabla}_{m \kappa} \times \Tilde{\bm{u}}$, and $\Tilde{\varphi} \equiv \bm{\overline{U}} \cdot \Tilde{\bm{u}} + \Tilde{p}$.
-In the equations above, the subscript $( \ast ) _{m \kappa}$ attached to the operators means that they act on modes of fixed azimuthal and axial wavenumbers $m$, $\kappa$ and therefore the differential operators $\partial / \partial \phi$ and $\partial / \partial z$ inside these operators are replaced with the simple multiplication operators $i m$ and $i \kappa$, respectively (see Appendix \ref{app}).
+In the equations above, the subscript $(\ast)_{m\kappa}$ attached to the operators means that they act on modes of fixed azimuthal and axial wavenumbers $m$ and $\kappa$.
+Therefore, the differential operators $\partial / \partial \phi$ and $\partial / \partial z$ inside these operators are replaced with the simple multiplication operators $\mathrm{i} m$ and $\mathrm{i} \kappa$, respectively (see Appendix \ref{app}).